jscobie/TechBlogMVC/README.md

 ```
 **5. You will need to seed the database:**
 ```
-node /seeds/seed.js
+npm run seed
 ```
-**6. Finally to start the Employee Tracker you need the command:**
+**6. Finally to start node server you need to type the following command:**
 ```
 npm start
 ```